 What’s the verdict?

-If we combine the results of the two comparisons above, the best way to maximize Pag-ibig MP2 is by one-time investment and let it compound in 5 years.
+If we combine the results of the two comparisons above, the best way to maximize Pag-ibig MP2 is by one-time investment and letting it compound in 5 years.

 You can use this strategy if you have the money to make a one-time investment.
 But then do not feel bad if you cannot do it right away.